akmatsu/.github/CODE_OF_CONDUCT.md

 We will not accept the following:
 - Stalking and witchhunting
 - Doxing
-- prolonged arguments or off-topic debates.
+- Prolonged arguments or off-topic debates.
 - Ad hominems
 - Attempts to flame or derail communication
 - Trolling and Troll Feeding

 If you see misbehaviour, ignore the person(s) and speak with a moderator or administrator.

+## Why this exists
+This code of conduct exists to keep this space focused and productive.
+It is a general guide and a warning: disruptive behavior and distractions won't be tolerated.